algorandfoundation/algorand-typescript-testing/docs/testing-guide/application-spy.md

 // }
 // ```
 // `itxnContext` is provided as a parameter to the callback method and
-// it allows reading and setting of all properties of `itxn.ApplicationCallFields` interface
+// it allows reading and setting of the properties of `itxn.ApplicationCallInnerTxn` interface.
-// which are used to construct `itxn.ApplicationCall` transaction when `.submit()` is called.
-// it also maps `appArgs` to `args` property and provides consistent access to parameters passed
+// it also maps and encodes the arugments to `appArgs` collection as bytes values,
-// to the contract method.
-spy.on.create((itxnContext) => {
+// and provides consistent access those arguments. spy.on.create((itxnContext) => {
   itxnContext.createdApp = helloApp
 })